Who doesn’t love a Quiz, am I right?! Especially one that identifies your dominant personality type!

 - The phlegmatic type is indicative of a relaxed and easygoing personality.

 Although no solid relationship exists between internal secretions and human behaviors (thank goodness!), Hippocrates’ temperaments still stand up today.
 Many personality types base their temperaments on those of Hippocrates but use colors or animals instead of the rather graphic terms Hippocrates chose.

-Littauer uses Hippocrates’ terms, however, I prefer to use adjectives.
+Littauer uses Hippocrates’ terms, however I prefer to use adjectives.
 I find it is much more likely that I will remember what an ‘Expressive’ temperament is like rather than a ‘Dolphin’ temperament or a ‘Sanguine’ temperament.

-Expressive-the life of the party
+Expressive = The life of the party

-Oh don’t we love and need Expressives in our life!
+And don’t we love and need Expressives in our life!
 They are the ones with a circle of admiring fans around them at any social gathering.
 Positive and optimistic, a bit absent minded, and a little messy and disorganized.
 They are always volunteering for things and planning fun events but not always following through on them.

 They are often wide-eyed and innocent and very emotional, but in an expressive and explosive way.
 They move, wave, hug, and gesture A LOT.
 Expressives are curious and don’t want to miss out on anything fun.
 They inspire and attract others.
 They are optimistic almost to a fault.

 Expressives are often good at jobs that deal with people or in positions of attention where they need to express their thoughts with excitement.